NicoXploit/NicoXploit/README.md

 Hello Human.
 Welcome to the Bazinga world of coding
 For safety reasons, I cast: BRAZIL!
-(Disable Warping to see it) ⣿⣿⣿⣿⣿⣿⣿⡿⠿⡿⠛⠛⠻⠛⠋⠍⡉⢋⠙⠙⠛⠿⠛⠛⠻⠻⡿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠟⠋⠋ ⣿⡿⠿⠛⢉⠉⡀⠄⡐⢀⢂⣁⢂⡡⢌⡰⣀⠆⡌⢤⣁⢂⡌⡐⡠⠁⠄⠂⠄⡈⠠⢀⠉⢋⠉⡙⠻⠛⠛⠿⠿⢿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⠿⠟⠛⠛⢉⠁⠄⡐⠠⢁⠘ ⠉⢀⠐⣈⢄⠲⡐⢎⡜⡡⢎⡔⢣⠜⣢⠱⣌⠚⡜⢢⠜⡢⢜⡡⢣⡙⢬⡙⠦⣑⠒⠦⡌⢤⢂⠤⣁⢂⡁⢂⡐⠠⢀⠂⠄⠠⢀⠐⠠⠀⠄⠠⢀⠂⡐⢈⢄⡁⠦⣌⠲⣡⠃⠄⡈
+(Switch to RAW mode to see the picture) ⣿⣿⣿⣿⣿⣿⣿⡿⠿⡿⠛⠛⠻⠛⠋⠍⡉⢋⠙⠙⠛⠿⠛⠛⠻⠻⡿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠟⠋⠋ ⣿⡿⠿⠛⢉⠉⡀⠄⡐⢀⢂⣁⢂⡡⢌⡰⣀⠆⡌⢤⣁⢂⡌⡐⡠⠁⠄⠂⠄⡈⠠⢀⠉⢋⠉⡙⠻⠛⠛⠿⠿⢿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⠿⠟⠛⠛⢉⠁⠄⡐⠠⢁⠘ ⠉⢀⠐⣈⢄⠲⡐⢎⡜⡡⢎⡔⢣⠜⣢⠱⣌⠚⡜⢢⠜⡢⢜⡡⢣⡙⢬⡙⠦⣑⠒⠦⡌⢤⢂⠤⣁⢂⡁⢂⡐⠠⢀⠂⠄⠠⢀⠐⠠⠀⠄⠠⢀⠂⡐⢈⢄⡁⠦⣌⠲⣡⠃⠄⡈